Douglas Parish, New Brunswick

-Douglas is a civil parish in York County, New Brunswick, Canada.
+Douglas is a geographic parish in York County, New Brunswick, Canada.

-For governance purposes it is divided between the city of Fredericton and the local service districts of Estey's Bridge and the parish of Douglas, all of which are members of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it was divided between the city of Fredericton and the local service districts of Estey's Bridge and the parish of Douglas, all of which were members of Capital Region Service Commission (RSC11).
 Douglas Parish includes the special service areas of Carlisle Road and Lower Douglas.

 Origin of name

 The parish was named in honour of Sir Howard Douglas, Lieutenant Governor of New Brunswick at the time.

 History

 Douglas was erected in 1824 from Queensbury and Saint Marys Parish; the new parish included parts of modern Bright and Stanley Parishes and extended north only as far as the Nashwaak River.
 The boundary with Queensbury was adjusted in 1835, moving up the Saint John and running along a different angle in the interior.
 William Francis Ganong's map of 1836 parish boundaries shows a much smaller parish than today.

 In 1837–38 the interior north of the Keswick River and South Branch Dunbar Stream was included in the original Stanley Parish, dissolved a year after it was erected.
 This put settlements along the modern Route 620 in Stanley.

 In 1842 the parish was extended west to Southampton Parish, adding part of Queensbury to Douglas but also affecting unassigned lands.
 The northern boundary was unmentioned, implicitly extended upstream along the Nashwaak River.

 In 1845 the first of a half-dozen boundary changes among the islands in the Saint John River took place.
 While most of these changes took place in the nineteenth century, it was 1973 before the modern boundary was finalised.

 In 1847 the holdings of the New Brunswick and Nova Scotia Land Company and unassigned lands to the north were erected as a new Stanley Parish, establishing the southern part of the modern boundary with Douglas.
 In 1850 the unassigned area to the north of the Nashwaak River and west of Stanley was added to Douglas, an area sparsely inhabited even today.

 In 1869 part of Douglas along the length of its southwestern boundary was erected as Bright Parish.

 In 1952 a narrow strip of land along the eastern border was removed when the Revised Statutes updated the Territorial Division Act's boundary for Fredericton; the earlier annexation of Devon by Fredericton did not affect the parish lines in the TDA.
 The 1973 enlargement of Fredericton created the same situation, with the city's municipal boundaries extending into Douglas Parish but not the boundaries listed in the TDA.